-Jessica Stambaugh received her undergraduate degree from Gallatin in 2008 and returned for the M.A. program this past fall.
-“There is no other institution that supports interdisciplinary, independent scholarship like Gallatin,” she explains.
-Stambaugh previously worked for Domino magazine, Vogue and Tommy Hilfiger, and along with fellow Gallatin graduate Danielle Mastrangelo (BA ’07), she has established a design Web site, www.decorativetraces.com.
+Jessica Stambaugh received her undergraduate degree from Gallatin in 2008 and returned for the M.A. program.
+“There is no other institution that supports interdisciplinary, independent scholarship like Gallatin,” she explained.
+Stambaugh previously worked for Domino magazine, Vogue and Tommy Hilfiger, and along with fellow Gallatin graduate Danielle Mastrangelo (B.A. ’07), she established a design Web site, www.decorativetraces.com.
 She returned to graduate school in order to “re-engage with the role of history and heritage in shaping contemporary design and culture.”
-Her research is in American art and material culture, including early American textiles, folk art and landscape paintings of the American Southwest, and she plans to pursue a Ph.D. after graduating.
-She is currently establishing an arts group that will bring Gallatin graduate students together to share resources and develop projects and programming.
-“Gallatin empowers us with the flexibility to develop groups and projects, if you are willing to take the initiative,” she says.
+Her research was in American art and material culture, including early American textiles, folk art and landscape paintings of the American Southwest, and she plans to pursue a Ph.D.
+She extablished an arts group that brought Gallatin graduate students together to share resources and develop projects and programming.
+“Gallatin empowers us with the flexibility to develop groups and projects, if you are willing to take the initiative,” she said.